phillord/kblog-metadata/readme.txt

 tool, at least one will work.

 Kblog Metadata enhances the ability of WordPress to expose and edit bibliographic metadata of academic posts.
-It currently consists of three core pieces of functionality
+It currently consists of four pieces of functionality

 * kblog-headers -- adds invisible metadata
 * kblog-authors -- allows multiple authors, without requring WordPress accounts
 * kblog-table-of-contents -- displays all posts in a variety of formats.
+* kblog-title -- set container titles ("blogname") per post or using a custom taxonomy.

 We will include new formats or specifications where possible, so long as they are not too computationally intensive.
 Please send email to the [mailing